De-extinction: Iterative evolution

 A natural process of de-extinction is iterative evolution.
 This occurs when a species becomes extinct, but then after some time a different species evolves into an almost identical creature.
 For example, the Aldabra rail was a flightless bird that lived on the island of Aldabra.
 It had evolved some time in the past from the flighted white-throated rail, but became extinct about 136,000 years ago due to an unknown event that caused sea levels to rise.
 About 100,000 years ago, sea levels dropped and the island reappeared, with no fauna.
-The white-throated rail recolonized the island, but soon evolved into a flightless species taxonomically identical to the extinct species.
+The white-throated rail recolonized the island, but soon evolved into a flightless species physically identical to the extinct species.

+Herbarium specimens for de-extincting plants

+Not all extinct plants have herbarium specimens that contain seeds.
+Of those that do, there is ongoing discussion on how to coax barely alive embryos back to life.

+In-vitro fertilisation and artificial insemination

+In-vitro fertilisation and artificial insemination are assisted reproduction technology commonly used to treat infertility in humans.
+However, it has usage as a viable option for de-extinction in cases of functional extinction where all remaining individuals are of the same sex, incapable of naturally reproducing, or suffer from low genetic diversity such as the northern white rhinoceros, Yangtze giant softshell turtle, Hyophorbe amaricaulis, baiji, and vaquita.
+For example, viable embryos are created from preserved sperm from deceased males and ova from living females are implemented into a surrogate species.

 Advantages of de-extinction

 The technologies being developed for de-extinction could lead to large advances in various fields: